March 29, 2022

 But what if outsourcing logistics is not optimal either?
 3PLs can be expensive, hard to monitor, and even harder to build a smooth delivery experience with.

-In that case, you might want to consider contract drivers.
+In that case, you might want to consider contract drivers with a valid contract template.
 This article has everything you need to know about managing contract drivers with minimum risks for your business.

 As a business owner scaling their delivery operation, you're likely to have doubts about hiring contract drivers.